 - Your application will only be reviewed once all required documents have been submitted.

 - Please apply and submit required documentation well in advance of deadlines, as some programs fill early, and some may fill even before the published deadlines.

-- Any documents submitted after the listed document deadline may be considered for admission, space permitting.
-If the original program you applied to has reached capacity after the document deadline date, your file may be reviewed for any possible alternate offers of admission related to your original program choice once all required documents have been submitted.
+- Missed the document deadline?
+They may still be considered for your intended program, space permitting.
+If the original program you applied to has reached capacity after the document deadline date, your file may be reviewed for any possible alternate offers of admission once all required documents have been submitted.